poilvert/toolbox/README.rst

 Content
 =======

-This repository contains some standalone codes that are the result of my exploration of different algorithms/techniques.
+This repository contains some standalone codes used in my research.